-This page describes OS configuration management (beta) and guest policies.
+This page describes the legacy OS guest policies.

 You can use OS guest policies to deploy, query, and maintain consistent configurations (desired state and software) for your VM instance (VM).
 On Compute Engine, you must use guest policies to maintain consistent software configurations on a VM.

 To create a guest policy, see Create a guest policy.